UG and MSc Project Ideas

 Sorry, I'm not able to supervise projects in Data Science at all, and only to a very limited extent in AI (i.e. only if the emphasis is on human-AI interaction with existing technology/algorithms/data).
 Also I do NOT have suitable existing datasets to work with.

 The Cardographer project is exploring the use of activities based on (physical or virtual) playing cards to help generate ideas, and learn about and explore ethical and legal issues for new technologies and applications.
-The project has (mid-2023) developed a first version of the Cardographer Platform, a web-based digital platform for creating cards, managing shared session using cards and analysing card use, and a first version of a Unity-based 3D virtual table top simulator, similar to Tabletop Simulator.
-The system also integrates with Miro, an online shared whiteboard tool.
-There is still plenty of scope to extend and add to this platform; a number of suggestions are given below.
+The project has (mid-2025) developed a first version of the Cardographer Platform, a web-based digital platform for creating cards, managing shared session using cards and analysing card use, and a simple webapp interface for viewing cards and classifying them in a shared session integrated with Miro, an online shared whiteboard tool.

 EOF